 But using Twitter, you can find the article immediately.

-This, my friends, is the crux of why social SEO is becoming so important.
+This is the crux of why social SEO is becoming so important.

 More and more content is being hosted on social media networks that are beyond the reach of search engines.